End the "catch up" and let's "build up". Extend Early Years Principles to 7 for all

 0 have signed.
 Let’s get to 75,000!

 It is time for education to change monumentally for the new world we find ourselves in.
-What is currently on the table and proposed in EYFS reforms... is simply not fit for purpose.
+What is currently on the table is simply not fit for purpose.
 Out of touch.
-Ill informed and designed by a select few with shared views... interesting few if any have worked in the sector on the ground.
+Ill informed and designed by a select few with shared views and a distinct lack of experience in schools and settings

 Now is the time to ask ourselves: